patacongo/Pascal/configs/README.md

 ### Comments/Status:

+- This is a very awkard setup procedure and prone to many human errors.
 - See above discusion with regard to `defconfig.sim-hostfs` above for status; the behavior of Pascal on the STM32-F4 Discovery is same as that under the simulator.
 - This is a work in progress and not quite ready for prime time.